bitrise-io/devcenter/_articles/en/reviews/ship-add-on-beta-version.md

 {% include message_box.html type="important" title="Ship in BETA" content="Please note that this feature is still in BETA version."%}

 With Ship, you can manage Continuous Deployment of your app, as well as manage different build versions of the app in a convenient way.
-Using Ship to distribute your apps gives you more control and granularity.
+Using Ship to distribute your app gives you more control and granularity.

 {% include message_box.html type="info" title="Ship language" content="As of right now, Ship is only available in English."%}